 The audience sits close to the podium, so every touch of cello-bow and every stop on the piano can be heard and felt.
 The musicians have often expressed that the audience in Søbygaard hall leads them to give their best, because it's so enthusiastic.

-Many come in good time with a picnic and sit by the tables under the big walnut tree in the courtyard, from which they can now admire the "castle" surrounded by water.
+Many come early with a picnic bag and sit by the tables under the big walnut tree in the courtyard, from which they can now admire the "castle" surrounded by water.
 They can also take a little stroll around the lake or climb the ramparts of the fortress from which they can enjoy the beautiful view of Vitsø and the Baltic Sea.

-The association Søbygaard Friends who organizes the concert series, can boast of being the owner of one of the country's best-Fazioli pianos.
+The association can boast of being the owner of one of the country's best-Fazioli pianos.